-The reason the tension is working so well is that it's had time to build.
-You've spent pages (or chapters) crafting a scene, and it's starting to get really good.
-And then it's gone.
-Even if you start with the next line in the scene after the switch, the tension is still gone.
+Tension works well when it's had time to build.
+You spend pages (or chapters) crafting a scene, and it starts to get really good...and then suddenly the cliffhanger happens and it's gone.
+Even if you start with the next line in the scene after the switch, you still have to start over.
 Readers have to remember what was going on and then get back into the mindset.

 2. A loss of reader investment

 If you switch too often, readers know you're just going to yank them away, so why get into it?
 It can pull them out of the story, keep them detached, and make them not care so much about what's going on.
 Which is the opposite of what you've been trying to do.

 If one storyline grabs reader interest more than the other, they'll be more inclined to skim the scenes they don't care about as much to read the ones they do.
 Cutting scenes in the middle of the good parts makes the odds of a less exciting storyline or POV getting booted that much higher.
 Even when readers are interested in both (or more if you have a lot going on) they might rush to keep reader momentum, and miss half of what you wrote.

 When you have multiple POVs and you're looking at how to end those chapters, think about the overall flow of the book and not just that chapter.
 The adage is a rising tide raises all boats, and that's a true concept for a novel.
 There will be waves as the tides rises, some boats getting knocked around more or less than others, but everything is moving at roughly the same speed toward the end, gaining speed the entire time.
 Try:

 - Building both (or more) sides up at the same time so the same level of tension is always at hand, but stick with one POV longer when breaking the scene will hurt the tension, not raise it.